cmp0x5/cmp0x5.github.io/blog/adrien.md

 Since $288260533169915^\frac{1007621497415250}{2} \equiv 1 \pmod{1007621497415251}$, we can confirm that $a$ is a quadractic residue mod $p$.

 Remember that $p \equiv 3 \pmod{4}$.
-From the first supplement of quadractic reciprocity, we know that the negative of a quadractic residue modulo $p$ will always be a non-residue and vice-versa.
+From the first supplement of quadractic reciprocity, we know that the negative of a quadractic residue modulo $p$, $p \equiv 3 \pmod{4}$, will always be a non-residue and vice-versa.
 This means we can use Legendre's Symbol to differentiate between a number and its additive inverse mod p.

 However, the numbers in the ciphertext are powers of $a$ in the range $(1, p)$.
 Note that, for a quadractic residue $a$, there exists a value $x$ such that $x^2 \equiv a \pmod{p}$.